datashaman/larabuild/README.md

         "Authorization": "Bearer token"
     }

-If you use a client other than the playground, you might have to add another header:
+If you use a client other than playground, you might have to add another header:

     {
         "X-Requested-With": "XMLHttpRequest"
     }

-Replace the word _token_ with the output from the command above.
+Replace the word `token` with the output from the access token command above.

 Congratulations, you're connected to the GraphQL API!

 ## Workflow

+### Prepare project repository

+Create a private key for the deploy user:

+    ssh-keygen

+When prompted save the file locally in your folder somwewhere.
+Assuming you called it _larabuild_, it will generate _larabuild_ and _larabuild.pub_.

+Create a new _deploy key_ (under Settings / Deploy Keys on _GitHub_) in the project repository, and paste the contents of _larabuild.pub_ into the form.

+Add, commit and push a file to the project repository named `.larabuild.yml` containing the following content:

+    install:
+        - echo "hello world"

+### Create entities

-Example queries are shown as JSON.
+Example queries are shown as pseudo-JSON.
 Put the query and variables wherever they should go in your GraphQL client.

+#### Create a team

-Create a team.
+Create a team to hold our project:

     {
         "query": "